 - A student may be identified with a disability of Significant Developmental Delay through age nine.
 A student with a disability of Significant Developmental Delay must be reevaluated prior to the student’s tenth birthday to determine whether the student has an educational disability under one of the other disability categories and continues to have a need for special education services.

-- IDEA Eligibility: An "IDEA-Eligible" student must meet ALL of the following requirements:
+- IDEA Eligible: An "IDEA-Eligible" student must meet ALL of the following requirements:

 - Be a child age 3-21 years of age who has not graduated with a diploma from high school,

-- Be a child with an impairment(s), who because of that impairment(s) needs special education and related services as determined by a current evaluation and a current individualized education program (IEP) or a services plan for parentally-placed private school children,
+- Be a child who meets the criteria for a disability category and needs specially designed instruction as determined by a current evaluation and a current individualized education program (IEP) or a services plan for a student parentally-placed in a private school,

-- The student is attending and receiving all of the services specified in the IEP/service plan, and
+- The student is attending and receiving the services specified in the IEP/service plan, and

 - The student is receiving a free appropriate public education (FAPE) or is a parentally-placed private school student receiving special education or related services that meet state standards under a service plan (34 CFR 300.452--300.462).